What are Shipping Profiles on Shopify?

 Free shipping rates

-In Shopify, you can set free shipping by setting the shipping cost to $0.
-Still, customers should meet some conditions depending on the total weight or total price of their order.
+In Shopify, you can set free shipping by selecting the shipping cost to $0.
+Still, customers should meet some conditions depending on their order’s total weight or total price

 Third-party carrier-calculated shipping rates

-Shopify has a carrier-calculated shipping feature that allows you to connect your own account with a shipping carrier.
-That carrier will handle the shipping rates for you and display to customers during checkout.
+Shopify has a carrier-calculated shipping feature that allows you to connect your account with a shipping carrier.
+That carrier will handle the shipping rates for you and display them to customers during checkout.
 For example, if your business is based in the United States, then you can display rates from USPS, DHL Express, or UPS.
-If it’s based in Canada, then you can display rates from Canada Post.
+If it’s based in Canada, you can display Canada Post rates.